filamentphp/filament/packages/actions/docs/02-overview.md

 If you're looking to add an action to a form component in your app, [visit this page](../forms/actions) in the docs.

+### Infolist component actions

+Infolist components can contain actions.
+These use the `Filament\Infolists\Components\Actions\Action` class.
+They can open a modal if you choose, or even just a URL.

+If you're looking to add an action to an infolist component in your app, [visit this page](../infolists/actions) in the docs.

 ### Notification actions

 When you [send notifications](../notifications/sending-notifications), you can add actions.
 These buttons are rendered below the content of the notification.
 For example, a notification to alert the user that they have a new message should contain an action button that opens the conversation thread.